akapur/pyiqfeed/README.md

  dtn_password="Your_IQFEED_PASSWORD"
  </code></pre>

-Install the
 This exercises many different parts of the library.
 The best documentation for the library is just reading the file conn.py.
+Requires python 3.5

 It works for me in live trading.
 A diligent effort will be made to squash any bugs reported to me.
 Bug reports which do not include a short easy to use python